Ashlalala/aajonusnet/md/QNA/Q&A Of June 10, 2007.md

 Q: I find that when I'm putting it into the weight loss phase, I go like carb crazy partway through the day.
 I'm like, and I just have trouble in that transition.

 A: Okay, you're talking about my weight loss program from the book?
 Okay, well some people have a hard time with that one.
 So I've come up with another one.
 It takes weight off a little too fast.
 So you need to slow it down if it's coming off too fast.
 Don't take advantage.
 I like people to be fat.
 Because the fat protects your cells.
 If you don't have fat in there, all the poisons you breathe and take in your body, they'll go into your live cells and damage your cells.
 And that's where disease develops.
 That's where fibromyalgia, pain everywhere, fatigue sets in.
 When your cells are damaged, you've got a problem.
 If you have lots of fat on your body, you're protected.
 So there's my type of lady right there.
 Perfect.
 Healthy lady.
 She is protected.
 She is healthier.
 And you've heard of that fat and happy?

+Q: I've heard of fat, dumb and happy.

+[laughter]

-No, fat aware and happy.
+A: No, fat, aware and happy.

 Q: You could be somehow too fat.